symbolic-kg/PyClause/docs/feature/query_answering.rst

 3. **From Python as idx's**: **queries** can be a list or 2d np.array of idx's queries.
 This requires the user to know the relation and entity index.
 Either by retrieving them from the loader **after** data is loaded or by setting them **before** data is loaded.
 See also in the section :doc:`../data/loading_data`.
-The following example sets the entity and relation index before loading loading data and rules.
+The following example sets the entity and relation index before loading data and rules.

 .. code-block:: python